TAgents/agent-planner-agents/README.md

 ## Overview

-The system features specialized agents for different development roles, each with access to role-specific MCP servers:
+The system features specialized agents for different development roles, each with access to role-specific MCP servers.
+The Coordination Agent serves as the central orchestrator, delegating tasks to specialized agents and managing overall workflow.

-- **Coordination Agent**: User communication and workflow orchestration, manages plan structure
+### Agent Architecture

+- **Coordination Agent**: Central orchestrator with access to all specialized agents as tools
+  - Delegates tasks to appropriate specialized agents based on the nature of the request
+  - Manages project plans through the planning system
+  - Provides unified interface for users

+- **Specialized Agents**:
   - **Backend Developer Agent**: Server-side code implementation with filesystem and documentation access
   - **Frontend Developer Agent**: Client-side implementation with UI-specific MCP integrations
   - **Designer Agent**: Visual and UX design with design-specific tools
   - **Research Agent**: Information gathering with web search capabilities
   - **Tester Agent**: Quality verification with Playwright integration
   - **Plan Optimizer Agent**: Plan structure improvement and organization

 ## Project Status